-The reporting of catastrophic incidents, including multiple serious injuries or illnesses, should be done immediately using BSA protocol.
-In the event of a fatality or catastrophic injury or illness, the camp director is in charge, and the camp health officer supports the camp director in following BSA procedures and any applicable state or federal regulations.
-Review NCAP Standard AO-808 for a complete list of reporting protocol and forms.
+The reporting of catastrophic incidents, including multiple serious injuries or illnesses, should be done immediately using Scouting America protocol.
+In the event of a fatality or catastrophic injury or illness, the camp director is in charge, and the camp health officer supports the camp director in following Scouting America procedures and any applicable state or federal regulations.
+Please review NCAP Standard AO-808 for a complete list of reporting protocols and forms.